-- 1. When appropriate-in the case of new ventures or when focused support or feedback by the Pastor is desired-selected members of the congregation will be invited by the Personnel Committee to join a Focus Group.
-This Focus Group will meet with the Pastor either on an ad hoc basis or more regularly (monthly, bi-monthly or quarterly). - a.
-The Focus Group will be chosen with input from the Personnel Committee and the Pastor.

-b.
-Focus Group members will be chosen for their connection to ministry, their capacity to bring insight and wisdom to their role and their desire to live by the values laid out in this document.
+- 1. When appropriate-in the case of new ventures or when focused support or feedback by a Pastor is desired-selected members of the congregation will be invited by the Personnel Committee to join a Focus Group.
+This Focus Group will meet with its designated Pastor either on an ad hoc basis or more regularly (monthly, bi-monthly or quarterly). - a.
+The Focus Group will be chosen with input from the Personnel Committee and the Pastor to which the Focus Group is relating.
+(If the Focus Group is for the support of an Associate Pastor, the Personnel Committee may also seek the input of the Lead Pastor.) - b.
+Focus Group members will be chosen for their connection to the ministry, their capacity to bring insight and wisdom to their role and their desire to live by the values laid out in this document.
 In addition, Focus Group members will be chosen with a view to ensuring a balance of age and gender.